Double Block and Bleed Valve (DBB): Introduction, Working, Benefits, Applications (With PDF)

 Codes and Standards for Double Block and Bleed valves

-Double Block and Bleed Valves or a DBBVs are designed and manufactured based on any of the governing codes
+Double Block and Bleed Valves or DBBVs are designed and manufactured based on any of the governing codes

 • API 6D